AppsClub-ENSAA/Development-Cell/githubCourse/session1/challenges/challenge2/README.md

 4. Stage the file and commit with a clear message.
 5. Add a second line to `Story.txt`:
    - Chapter 2: We add our first feature
-6. View the commit history (short format).
+6. Stage the file and commit with a clear message.

 EN — Hints